meruff/salesforce-feature-flag/README.md

 FeatureFlag.isOnForValue("My_Feature_Flag", "My Account Name");
 ```

+### Skip / Allow Values

+Using the `Values_to_Skip__c` field, you can specify specific values that do not get access to the feature.
+All other values not defined in this field will have access.

+Using the `Values_to_Allow__c` field, you can specify flag access to specific values.
+All other values not defined in this field will _not_ have access.

+> Currently this is built to only allow use of one of the two fields described above.

 ## Default Values

 * If a feature flag does not exist for a given key, the default value returned is `true` meaning the feature is "on".